dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If God treats you well by teaching you a disastrous lesson, you never forget it.
+  If you want others to be happy, practice compassion.
+If you want to be happy, practice compassion.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1186 days)